 The Town and Country Planning (Brownfield Land Register) Regulations 2017 place a responsibility on the Council to prepare and maintain a register of previously developed (brownfield) land* that is suitable for residential development.
 The register is publicly available to help provide certainty for developers and communities and encourage investment.

-* 'Brownfield' means - sites meeting the definition of 'Previously Developed Land' in Annex 2 of the National Planning Policy Framework.
+* 'Brownfield' means - sites meeting the definition of 'Previously Developed Land' in Annex 2 of the National Planning Policy Framework on GOV.UK.

 The brownfield land register will maintain a list of previously developed land that:

 - has an area of at least 0.25 hectares or is capable of supporting at least 5 dwellings

 - is available for residential development

 The register incorporates land within the area of Eden District for which Eden District Council is the Planning Authority, i.e. this does not include areas within the National Parks.

 A number of sites have been identified as part of the preparation of the Local Plan and/or have planning permission.

 An initial call for sites exercise was undertaken in October and November 2017 and eligible brownfield sites that were submitted before the closing date have been included on the register at this time.

 The brownfield land register will be updated at least annually and further sites will be included in the next update.
 Brownfield sites can be submitted for inclusion on the register by filling out the Site Submission form (Word Document: 116Kb / 9 pages) and sending it to the Planning Policy Team at the email or address below.